jumpinjackie/forge-e33-mod/design/LANDS.md

 ```

 Land
-At the beginning of your upkeep, put a verse counter on this land.
+At the beginning of your upkeep, you may put a verse counter on this land.
-Remove two verse counters from this land: Expeditioners you control get +1/+1 until end of turn.
 {T}: Add {C}.
+{T}, Remove two verse counters from this land: Expeditioner creatures you control get +1/+1 until end of turn.
 ---
 Maybe when this is over, we can fix up the opera house and you can perform for us.
 I want my first concert to be yours.
 And don't worry, I'll make sure the room is packed.
 I'll put up posters everywhere in town.
 - Maelle